jbtiglao/README-generator/README.md

   - Description, Installation, Usage, Contributing, and Tests.
   - License, which when selected from the list, returns a license badge placed on top of the README file, near the project title.
 The badge links to a webpage containing information about the license and takes the user to the said webpage when clicked.
 Aside from the license badge on top, a notice about the license used by the application is also included on the License section.
   - Questions section, which includes instructions on how to reach the author for additional questions or reporting issues, as well as the author's email, GitHub name, and a link to his/her GitHub profile.
-  -

 <img width="1437" alt="screenshot2_prompts" src="https://user-images.githubusercontent.com/94569484/155878190-7e5f0b72-65ac-4e1f-bd75-28bb8fc6d0c2.png">

 [prompts](/images/screenshot2_prompts.png/)

-  3. A Table of Contents containing sections of the README. when the sections are clicked, the user is taken to the particular section containing the information the author entered about the app.
+  3. A Table of Contents containing sections of the README file.
+When a section is clicked, the user is taken to the particular section containing the information about the application.

   4. Here is a side-by-side comparison of the raw generated README file and as previewed on VS Code: